Anxiety in Relationships: Communication and Connection in Counseling in Twin Cities, MN

 Common Anxiety-Driven Patterns

-When anxiety influences a relationship, couples often fall into familiar patterns that intensify tension.
+When anxiety influences a relationship, couples often fall into familiar patterns that develop during moments of stress and repeat across different situations, intensifying tension between partners.
 Couples often experience cycles, such as:

 - Reassurance-seeking followed by frustration